theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-connection/logging-on-to-sap.md

 {% endhighlight %}
 </details>

-**Router**
+{: .box-note }
+**Note**: For more information on authentication, see [SSO with Log On Tickets](./sso-with-log-on-tickets) and [SSO with SNC](sso-with-snc).

+### Router

-If you access your SAP system via Router, you should set the router string just before the host name or the message server.
+If you access your SAP system via a Router, you need to set the router string before the host name or the name of the message server.<br>
+For more information on route strings, see [SAP Help- Route String Entry for SAProuter](https://help.sap.com/saphelp_erp60_sp/helpdata/en/4f/992df1446d11d189700000e8322d00/frameset.htm).

 <details>
 <summary>Click to open C# example.</summary>